unitymakesus/unity-starter/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.9.3 =
+* Fixed a warning about get_magic_quotes_gpc() being deprecated in PHP 7.4.
+* Fixed a conflict with plugins that use the "all_plugins" filter incorrectly.

+= 1.9.2 =
+* Updated the appearance of the settings page to match the admin CSS changes introduced in WordPress 5.3.
+* Fixed inconsistent dialog title bar colours that could occur when another plugin loaded the default WP dialog styles.
+* Fixed a bug where certain top level menus could stay permanently highlighted because some of their submenus were hidden via CSS/JS and unclickable.
+* When there's an error loading the menu configuration (e.g. because it's in an incompatible format), the plugin will now display an admin notice instead of letting through an uncaught exception.
+* Removed the link to Visual Admin Customizer from the plugin settings page.
+* Tested up to WP 5.3.

+= 1.9.1 =
+* Fixed a minor conflict with Toolset Types.
+* Fixed a conflict with the MailPoet plugin where it was not possible to change the plugin's menu icon.
+* Fixed a bug where the plugin could misidentify certain core menus that have different URLs for different roles.
+* Fixed a bug where the plugin could generate incorrect URLs for submenu items where the parent menu URL contained HTML entities like "&amp;".
+* Fixed an issue where certain vulnerability scanners showed a warning about one of the plugin files because it used the eval() function.
+This particular instance of eval() was not a security flaw, but it has been now been removed to prevent false positives.
+* Fixed a bug where the plugin could show an incorrect error message when a menu item was hidden due to there being another hidden menu item with the same URL.
+* Fixed a minor issue with field alignment in menu properties.
+* The "Site Health" menu will no longer be highlighted as new because it's part of WordPress core.

+= 1.9 =
+* Added an option to automatically hide new plugins.
+It was already possible, but previously this option was tied to the "show all plugins" checkbox.
+Now there is a separate "New plugins" checkbox.
+* Fixed a bug where trying to change the icon of the Jetpack menu caused a JavaScript error that prevented the icon selector from being displayed.
+* Tested up to WP 5.2.

+= 1.8.8 =
+* Added the ability to edit more plugin details like author name, site URL and version number.
+Note that this feature only changes how plugins are displayed.
+It doesn't actually modify plugin files.
+* Fixed a PHP deprecation notice: "strpos(): Non-string needles will be interpreted as strings in the future".
+Hopefully this time it's been fixed for good.
+* Fixed a couple of HTML validation errors.
+* Fixed an inefficiency where the plugin would reinitialise the media frame every time the user tried to select an image from the media library.
+* Added a partial workaround for situations where menu icons that were more than 32 pixels wide would be displayed incorrectly.
+* Tested up to WP 5.1.1.

+= 1.8.7 =
+* Fixed a bug introcuded in 1.8.6 that caused a PHP warning "strpos(): Empty needle".

+= 1.8.6 =
+* Fixed a PHP warning being thrown when the WPMU_PLUGIN_DIR constant is not a valid path or the full path cannot be determined.
+* Fixed a rare PHP warning "parameter 1 to be array, null given in menu-editor-core.php on line 4254" that was most likely caused by an unidentified plugin conflict.
+* Fixed a rare warning about a class being redefined.
+* Updated a number of internal dependencies.
+* Tested with WP 5.0.

 = 1.8.5 =
 * Fixed a bug where very long submenus wouldn't be scrollable if the current item was one that was moved to the current submenu from a different top level menu.